In this episode of The Budget Minded Traveler podcast, I interview IRONMAN triathlete and world traveler Megan Doerr about eating healthy on the road.

 Peanut butter is a given.
 These ones come in single-serve 1.15 oz packets and a variety of flavors to eat plain or with crackers or whatever you like.

-Another good protein option that comes in single-serve packets, perfect for traveling.
+Another good protein option, in single-serve packets, and perfect for traveling.
 These are especially handy in vegetarian-based cultures (if you are not vegetarian), or perhaps in places where you shouldn’t eat the meat on the menu…

 A sugar-free, electrolyte supplement with many flavor options.
 These are the best for combating dehydration whether it comes from health-related reasons, flying, climate, or being hungover.

 For emergency warm breakfasts, all you need is hot water!

 These are great for working out and traveling.
 There are some protein-based bars, and all are gluten-free.
 Avoid the protein almond flavor, it’s very bland.

 These are Megan’s favorite granola bars to travel with.
 They have a variety of flavors, from chunky fruits to nuts and even cookie dough for the sweet tooth!

 What snacks do you travel with to stay healthy while traveling?